hasFlag/hasFlag.github.io/content/blog/my-react-stack-for-2021/index.md

 ## Form Handling

 When it comes to handling user inputs, forms are required.
 Forms can easily mess up your project.
 I would suggest carefully choose form-library in order to add validations and state handlings.
 There are some form libraries to choose from.
-I would prefer to for with [React Hook Form](https://react-hook-form.com/) or [Formik](https://formik.org/).
+I would prefer to go with [React Hook Form](https://react-hook-form.com/) or [Formik](https://formik.org/).
 Both libraries are very performance-oriented and have good community support.
 You can easily customize them, and use them as per your needs.

 ## Testing